djeada/Databases-Notes/notes/04_acid_properties_and_transactions/03_consistency.md

 When inserting data, the database checks these constraints:

-- **Unique Usernames and Emails**: Prevents duplicate entries in the `users` table.
+- Enforcing **Unique Usernames and Emails** in the `users` table helps prevent duplicate records, maintaining data integrity and consistency.
-- **Valid User IDs in Orders**: Ensures that every order references an existing user.
+- Ensuring **Valid User IDs in Orders** guarantees that each order is linked to an existing user, maintaining referential integrity within the database.

 ### Example Transaction Maintaining Consistency